|

-The "ideal gas laws" as we know them do a remarkably good job of describing the behavior of a huge number chemically diverse substances as they exist in the gaseous state under ordinary environmental conditions, roughly around 1 atm pressure and a temperature of 300 K. This is especially so when we consider that some of the basic tenets of the ideal gas model have to be abandoned in order to explain such properties as
+The "ideal gas laws" as we know them do a remarkably good job of describing the behavior of a huge number chemically diverse substances as they exist in the gaseous state under ordinary environmental conditions, roughly around 1 atm pressure and a temperature of 300 K.

 Even so, many of the common laws such as Boyle's and Charles' continue to describe these gases quite well even under conditions where these phenomena are evident.

-Under ordinary environmental condtions (moderate pressures and above 0°C), the isotherms of substances we normally think of as gases don't appear to differ very greatly from the hyperbolic form (PV/RT) = constant. |
+Under ordinary environmental condtions (moderate pressures and above 0°C), the isotherms of substances we normally think of as gases don't appear to differ very greatly from the hyperbolic form

 In this unit we will see why this occurs, what the consequences are, and how we might modify the ideal gas equation of state to extend its usefulness over a greater range of temperatures and pressures.